On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: A general three-dimensional obstacle problem for a linearly elastic shell

-It is to be emphasised that the above confinement condition \emph{considerably departs} from the usual \emph{Signorini condition} favored by most authors, who usually require that only the points of the undeformed and deformed ``lower face'' $\omega \times \{-\varepsilon\}$ of the reference configuration satisfy the confinement condition (see, e.g., \cite{LegMia2008}, \cite{LegMia2018}, \cite{Rodri2018}).
-Clearly, the confinement condition considered in the present paper, which is inspired by the formulation proposed by Br\'ezis \& Stampacchia~\cite{BrezisStampacchia1968}, is more physically realistic, since a Signorini condition imposed only on the lower face of the reference configuration does not prevent -- at least ``mathematically'' -- other points of the deformed reference configuration to ``cross'' the plane $\{x \in \mathbb{E}^3; \; \bm{Ox} \cdot \bm{q} = 0\}$ and then to end up on the ``other side'' of this plane (cf., e.g., Chapter~63 in~\cite{Zeidler1986}).
+It is to be emphasised that the above confinement condition \emph{definitely departs} from the usual \emph{Signorini condition} favoured by most authors, who usually require that only the points of the undeformed and deformed ``lower face'' $\omega \times \{-\varepsilon\}$ of the reference configuration satisfy the confinement condition (see, e.g., \cite{LegMia2008}, \cite{LegMia2018}, \cite{Rodri2018}).
+Clearly, the confinement condition considered in the present paper, which is inspired by the formulation proposed by Br\'ezis \& Stampacchia~\cite{BrezisStampacchia1968}, is more physically realistic, since a Signorini condition imposed only on the lower face of the reference configuration does not prevent -- at least mathematically -- other points of the deformed reference configuration to ``cross'' the plane $\{x \in \mathbb{E}^3; \; \bm{Ox} \cdot \bm{q} = 0\}$ and then to end up on the ``other side'' of this plane.

-Such a confinement condition renders the asymptotic analysis considerably more difficult, however, as the constraint now bears on a vector field, the displacement vector field of the reference configuration, instead of on only a single component of this field.
+Such a confinement condition renders the asymptotic analysis substantially more difficult, however, as the constraint now bears on a vector field, namely the displacement vector field of the reference configuration, \emph{instead of on only a single component} of this field.

-The mathematical modelling of such an \emph{obstacle problem for a linearly elastic shell} thus follow straightforwardly.
-Indeed, \emph{apart from} the confinement condition, the rest, i.e., the \emph{function space} and the expression of the quadratic \emph{energy} $J^\varepsilon$, is classical (see, e.g.~\cite{Ciarlet2000}).
+The mathematical modelling of such an \emph{obstacle problem for a linearly elastic shell} is then straightforward.
+Indeed, \emph{apart from} the confinement condition, the rest, i.e., the \emph{function space} and the expression of the \emph{quadratic energy} $J^\varepsilon$, are classical (see, e.g.~\cite{Ciarlet2000}).
 More specifically, let

 denote the contravariant components of the \emph{elasticity tensor} of the elastic material constituting the shell.
-Then the unknown of the problem, which is the vector field $\bm{u}^\varepsilon = (u^\varepsilon_i)$ where the functions $u^\varepsilon_i : \overline{\Omega^\varepsilon} \to \mathbb{R}$ are the three covariant components of the unknown ``three-dimensional'' displacement vector field $u^\varepsilon_i \bm{g}^{i, \varepsilon}$ of the reference configuration of the shell, should minimise the \emph{energy} $J^\varepsilon:\bm{H}^1(\Omega^\varepsilon) \to \mathbb{R}$ defined by
+Then the unknown of the problem, which is the vector field $\bm{u}^\varepsilon = (u^\varepsilon_i)$ where the functions $u^\varepsilon_i : \overline{\Omega^\varepsilon} \to \mathbb{R}$ are the three covariant components of the unknown ``\emph{three-dimensional}'' displacement vector field $u^\varepsilon_i \bm{g}^{i, \varepsilon}$ of the reference configuration of the shell, should minimise the \emph{energy} $J^\varepsilon:\bm{H}^1(\Omega^\varepsilon) \to \mathbb{R}$ defined by

 for each $\bm{v}^\varepsilon = (v^\varepsilon_i) \in \bm{H}^1(\Omega^\varepsilon)$ over the \emph{set of admissible displacements} defined by:

 The solution to this \emph{minimisation problem} exists and is unique, and it can be also characterised as the unique solution of the following problem: